MasterprojectRK/HiCPrediction/README.md

 $ createBaseFile -mf hic.cool -bf basefile.ph5 -ct Gm12878 -r  -chs 1,2,3 5000 Gm12878_Rad21.narrowpeak Gm12878_Ctcf.narrowpeak
 ```
 ### 2. createTrainingSet.py'
-This script creates bins the proteins for the given cell line and creates a base file that is needed for the consecutive steps.
-This step has to be executed for each cell line or resolution with the according protein files.
-The following arguments can be passed
+This script creates the training sets that are later used for training and prediction.
+An output directory has to be defined as well as the base file that was created in the first step.
+All the chromosomes, unless defined otherwise, are converted into training sets with the specific setting chosen by the user.

  * -wo, --windowOperation [avg|max|sum]
                                   How should the proteins in between two base